thredded/thredded_create_app/README.md

 First, the rubygems package is updated and the latest versions of [Rails] and [Bundler] are installed.

-Then, a Rails app is generated for use with the PostgreSQL database.
+Then, a Rails app is generated for use with the selected database.

 Then, a [git] repository is initialized in the app directory.
 From here onwards, the app generator will commit the changes at each step.